SAP-samples/teched2023-DA161/exercises/ex5/README.md

 * Write scripts to open and close a popup

 ⚠️**Disclaimer**
 When completing exercises, some data values or screenshots may not match what you see on your screen.
-It is because the current exercise is based on a feature that is currently in BETA.

 ----------------------------------------------------------------------------------------------------------------------------------------

-1. Click **Edit**
+1. Open the Story **Exercise-5 Extend the Dashbord with scripting** and Click **Edit**

 ![image](https://user-images.githubusercontent.com/112718519/198360329-af917931-431d-422c-8b1e-9d3bc1471293.png)